hhamilto/hurricane-lang/README.md

 # Types

 Since I wrote the interpreter in JavaScript, the language inherits the little typing it has from JavaScript.
-Admittedly, the typing is next to non-existant, but the laguage has at least these three types: 'number', 'string', and 'function'
+Admittedly, the typing is next to non-existant, but the laguage has at least these three types: 'number', 'string', and 'function'.
+I also added a 'list' type, which is a little one off.
+The list type is represented internally as a JavaScript array.

 # Buzzwords